legal-i/agent-example/README.md

 ## Configuration and Deployment

-All configuration can be set as environment variables by Spring Boot configuration convention.
+All configurations can be set as environment variables by Spring Boot configuration convention.

 ````
 # Example Connector Config, set iterations and threads